bkleinen/bkleinen.github.io/ws2016/media-programming-rails/assignments/index.md

 example.
 Maybe you also want to add new storys to your backlog.
 In any case, include the backlog in your report marking the completed storys.
 Include either a link to a repository or an zip with the source code.

+If you include a link to a repository you're still working on, make sure to tag the version corresponding to your report with "week1", "week2" and so on:

+    git tag week2

+or, if you already have newer commits:

+    git tag week2 <hash-of-commit>

+And make sure that the tags are visible in the shared repository, pushing them explicitely if necessary, e.g. with:

+    git push --tags origin master

 ### Reading and preparation